oskardudycz/EventSourcing.NetCore/Workshops/IntroductionToEventSourcing/README.md

 2. What is Event Sourcing, and how is it different from Event Streaming.
 Advantages and disadvantages.
 3. Write model, data consistency guarantees on examples from Marten and EventStoreDB.
 4. Various ways of handling business logic: Aggregates, Command Handlers, functional approach.
-5. Projections, so best practices and concerns for building read models from events on the examples from Marten and EventStoreDB.
+5. Projections, best practices and concerns for building read models from events on the examples from Marten and EventStoreDB.
 6. Challenges in Event Sourcing and EDA: deliverability guarantees, sequence of event handling, idempotency, etc.
 8. Saga, Choreography, Process Manager,  distributed processes in practice.
 7. Event Sourcing in the context of application architecture, integration with other approaches (CQRS, microservices, messaging, etc.).
-8. Good and bad practices in events modelling.
+8. Good and bad practices in event modelling.
 9. Event Sourcing on production, evolution, events' schema versioning, etc.

 You can do the workshop as a self-paced kit.
 That should give you a good foundation for starting your journey with Event Sourcing and learning tools like Marten and EventStoreDB.
 If you'd like to get full coverage with all nuances of the private workshop, feel free to contact me via [email](mailto:oskar.dudycz@gmail.com).